sailscastshq/docs.sailscasts.com/docs/klean-ui/components/command.md

   :dependencies="['tailwind-merge']"
 />

-No initializer, config file, provider, alias questionnaire, generated class helper, runtime package, or interaction library is added.
+That is the whole component.
+There is no initializer, config file, provider, generated class helper, runtime package, or interaction library.

 ## Usage